Are you a currently enrolled in the Prairie Horticulture Certificate?

-- Click on the Canvas/Blackboard link located in the left hand menu and familiarize yourself with the system layout.
+- Click on the Canvas link located in the left hand menu and familiarize yourself with the system layout.

-- If you are new to the Canvas learning management system, click on Help in the left-hand navigation bar, then Self Help Portal or Search the Canvas Guides to view tutorials, help documents and videos.
+- If you are new to the Canvas learning management system to view tutorials, help documents and videos.

-- Once you have reviewed the help information, click on the Courses tab in the left-hand navigation bar.
+- Once you have reviewed the help information, click on the Canvas tab in the left-hand navigation bar in PAWS.
 Click on the course(s) listed, if available.
 Note that course information may not be available before the first day of classes in the term.

 - Course modules, assignments, course content and messages (Inbox in the left-hand navigation bar) will not be available until the first day of term.

 - Review the class home page and the class syllabus for information on required materials, textbooks, your instructor and how to submit assignments.

 - All electronic contact with the course instructor will be through courses messages (Inbox) found in the menu of this course.
 Instructors will not be available before the first day of class.